-12. Favorite Book to Movie Adaption You Saw This Year?
+12. Favorite Book To Movie Adaptation You Saw This Year?

 13. Favorite Review You’ve Written This Year?

-14. Most Beautiful Book You’ve Bought This Year?
+14. Most Beautiful Book You Bought So Far This Year?

-What’s your favorite book of 2021?
-Which book are you hoping to get to by the end of the year?
+What’s your favorite book of 2022 so far?
+What book are you most looking forward to reading before the end of the year?
 Leave me a link in the comments to your own Mid-Year Book Freak Out Tag post, so I can visit.